Before coming to campus, be sure to be vaccinated or be tested.

-Classrooms will still have morning meetings, we will again arrange the circle much larger giving children 6 feet between each other but opportunities for stories and time to talk about how they are feeling during this time.
+Classrooms will still have morning meetings, we will again arrange the circle much larger giving children spcace between each other but opportunities for stories and time to talk about how they are feeling during this time.

-Physical distancing will be maintained inside the CLC to the greatest extent possible.
 Where physical distancing cannot practically be maintained between students, plexiglass partitions will be provided.
-Where physical distancing cannot practically be maintained between staff and students, staff will also wear a face shield.
+Where physical distancing cannot practically be maintained between staff and students.

 The CLC shall adhere to hygiene, cleaning, and disinfection requirements from the CDC and DOH and maintain logs on-site that documents the date, time and scope of cleaning and disinfection.